SimonChabrier/jsImageGenerator/README.md

 - Everything here is done in javascript vanilla.

-- this script can be used as an example to understand how to use the accelerometer on phones to create actions.
+- This script can be used as an example to understand how to use the accelerometer on phones to create actions.

 https://developer.mozilla.org/en-US/docs/Web/API/Accelerometer